Nick-Davis.com: 100 Favorite Films

 IMDb // Leave a Comment

 I'm fond of Pedro Almodóvar's All About My Mother and teach it often, but I've always somewhat resisted it.
 All that color, all those glowing reaction shots: maybe it seems too aimed at being loved.
-Or maybe it feels familiar: raised on Judith Butler's theories of gender and performative selfhood, I see how All About My Mother views the identity and cinema as sites for strategic pastiche, where various signs, scripts, and habits get incorporated and reconfigured, defying in some cases the mandates of pure duplication, edging instead toward new potentials in the inherited discourses.
+Or maybe it feels familiar: raised on Judith Butler's theories of gender and performative selfhood, I see how All About My Mother views identity and cinema as sites for strategic pastiche, where various signs, scripts, and habits get incorporated and reconfigured, defying in some cases the mandates of pure duplication, edging instead toward new potentials within inherited discourses.
 If you show up granting all the above, Almodóvar's movie can verge on preaching warmly to the choir, something Agrado almost explicitly does to a sold-out theater.
 By contrast, John Cassavetes's Opening Nightone of the movies that inspired All About My Mother, catching one of its closing bouquets "to actresses who have played actresses"risks a huge amount on nearly opposite orientations.
 Lending Almodóvar his catalyzing sequence of a fan's rainswept death, following a stagestruck brush with an idol, Opening Night refuses to condense its themes.
 Even within the narrative, summary accounts of what its characters are thinking, or of what their play-within-a-play is about, repeatedly fail.
 Where Mother carries postmodern parody to a tender apex, I wouldn't even know what to call Opening Night's theory of performance, or its relations to story structure.
 When it's sturdiest on its feet, I love it.
 When it's collapsing into nonsense or flirting with shapelessness, I still love it.

 To love Opening Night, which drives itself spectacularly off some very impressive rails, or to love Myrtle Gordon, the dipso-genius protagonist who suffers slings and arrows throughout the film but keeps on trouping (sort of, with major assists from Hendrick's and Ketel One) is to echo a tendency in gay culture of worshipping female wrecks.
 I'm neither totally comfortable with this nor totally above it, as hundreds of hours watching Jessica Lange or Sandy Dennis or Opening Night's own Gena Rowlands fray at every seam will surely attest.
 But one of the keys to Opening Night is that it isn't really about failure.
 The first 130 minutes build toward a performance in the last 15 where Myrtle must find a credible way to play a character who keeps eluding her.
 Amazingly, after so much anguish and borderline behavior, on a night when Myrtle's blood alcohol content is as high as the flies, the performance seems to come off.
 We'll get to that later.
 But despite how long Opening Night suggests a spiral into madness or defeat, it eventually reframes that process as a bloody march to victory.
 Forget how scary failure is: this is what success looks like!
 Or, perhaps closer to the film's spirit, this is how blurred those terms become by the time you've finished working on something that feeds but also gorges on your soul.